Hannah-PortSwigger/RetrieveSiteMap/README.md

 This extension will generate a TXT file immediately after a scan has finished, containing a list of all URLs found in the Site Map.
 The file will be stored on the Scanning Machine that performed the scan.
 Throughout the scan, this extension will save the site map to the TXT file every ten minutes.

-The filename of the scan will be the start time of the scan, in the format `site-map-<TIME_STAMP>.txt`.
+The filename of the scan will be the start time of the scan, in the format `site-map-yyyy-MM-dd-HH-mm.txt`.

 ## Limitations
 - File will be stored on Scanning Machine.